Hypercubed/dynamo/README.md

 dynamo.add(Numbers);
 ```

-In these cases the definitions are attached not attached to the type class, in other words, they are not inherited.
+In these cases the definitions are not attached to the type class.

-#### Complex Types and interfaces
+#### Complex Types and Interfaces

-As mention above, TypeScript does not serialize complex types, for example example this will not work as expected since TypeScript will output the type metadata for the parameter `a`  as `Object`.
+As mentioned above, TypeScript does not serialize complex types, for example this will not work as expected since TypeScript will output the type metadata for the parameter `a` as `Object`.

 ```ts
 class Fn {